-- (1) All documents accepted for filing are sealed with the seal of the Court. - (2) Judgments, advisory opinions, orders and directions of the Court are also required to be sealed with the seal of the Court on issue. - The Court may place the Seal on a document by (3) - (a) hand; or
+- (1) All documents accepted for filing are sealed with the seal of the Court. - (2) Judgments, advisory opinions, orders and directions of the Court are also required to be sealed with the seal of the Court on issue. - (3) The Court may place the Seal on a document by -